How to Invest $45,000 Wisely

 Factors that dictate how to invest $45,000

-First, you’ll want to assess five factors that will dictate your next move before investing your $45k.
+First, you’ll want to assess five factors that will dictate your next move before investing your $Zk.

 1. Goals: